kristianmandrup/imperator-ext/README.md

 The gem is designed to simplify designing commands for REST actions and includes some useful macros to facilitate common patterns.

+### Gothas!

+If you get an error that `Imperator:Mongoid` isn't defined, it is because you need to include the `mongoid` gem before this gem so that Mongoid is defined and 'imperator/mongoid' will only then be loaded (required) ;)

 ## Mongoid imperator

 The Mongoid integration provides the class method `#attributes_for`,